valderman/ctagsymbols/README.md

 * `ctagsymbols.maxNumberOfSymbols`: never display more than this many symbols, regardless of the number of matches.
 * `ctagsymbols.minQueryLength`: don't process symbol queries shorter than this.
 May improve performance for large code bases since it avoids listing every single symbol in the entire project.
 * `ctagsymbols.regenerateCommand`: command to use for regenerating tags files when `Regenerate CTags` is invoked.
+* `ctagsymbols.regenerateOnSave`: should the `Regenerate CTags` command be run whenever a file is saved?

 ## Known Issues